When a Layer 7 protocol uses TCP for transportation, the TCP payload can be segmented due to various reasons, such as application

 embedded data.
 The firewall uses vTCP to help ALGs support data splitting between packets.

-When you configure firewall and NAT ALGs, the vTCP functionality is activated.
+When you configure firewall or NAT ALGs, the vTCP functionality is activated.

 vTCP currently supports Real Time Streaming Protocol (RTSP) and DNS ALGs.